okdev99/ffmpeg-batch/README.md

   destDir	destination directory

 To use wildcard * as an extension, you either need to escape it \* or use quotes.
 Using the * wildcard as the output extension, will make the program use the same extension as is in the original file.
+When exiting the ffmpeg conversion and the -s option is set then use keyboard interrupt (ctrl + c) to stop ffmpeg, since otherwise the script won't recognise that ffmpeg exited prematurely and comparison should not happen.
 ```